TurtleEngr/gitproj/doc/user-doc/git-proj.md

 # EXAMPLES

-The rsync (and rclone) updates of the files in raw/ are not versioned, so be very careful with the -d option; files will be permanently deleted.
+The rsync (or rclone) updates of the files in raw/ are not versioned, so be very careful with the -d option; files will be permanently deleted.

-For a "safe" way, of updating the files in raw/, is to do a "push", then "pull" with no -d.
-Then manually remove files you don't want in the local raw/.
+For a "safe" way, of updating the files in raw/: do a "push", then "pull" with no -d.
+Then manually remove files you don't want, in the local raw/ dir.
 Now run "push" with -d, to update the remote raw/

 For example: